webrecorder/browsertrix/docs/deploy/proxies.md

 ```

-If the above YAML is placed in `proxies.yaml`, the subchart can be deployed with
+If the above YAML is placed in `proxies.yaml`, the subchart can be deployed with the following command and Browsertrix will pick up the updated proxies:

 ```sh
 helm upgrade --install -f ./chart/proxies.yaml proxies ./chart/proxies/
 ```

-The proxies can be updated without redeploying all of Browsertrix, and Browsertrix will pick up the updated proxies.

 ### GitHub Release for Subchart

-The above layout assumes a local copy of Browsertrix repo.
+The above layout assumes a local copy of the Browsertrix repo.

 The proxies subchart can also be deployed from the latest GitHub release via: